Parking Lot Light Fixtures

 - Vehicles and Pedestrians: In by far the worst possible accident, cars that can’t see pedestrians can easily hit them, causing significant injury or even death.
 Crosswalks need to be especially lighted, but this sort of accident can happen anywhere within your property.
 You do NOT want the negative publicity that goes along with something like this.

-Did you know that, if a lawsuit were to occur, you could be held liable?
+Did you know that, if a lawsuit were to occur, you can be liable?
 If the plaintiff can prove your lot had insufficient lighting to help prevent the accident, it is possible.
 Nip that problem in the bud and ensure you have proper parking lot lighting.

 Reason Three: Reduce Crime

-Criminals exist, and they are looking for a place to do their dirty deeds where they can’t be seen.
-From teenagers making mischief by destroying property with graffiti, to theft, to assault, crimes occur when the criminals think they can get by undetected.
+Criminals exist, and they are looking for a place to do their dirty deeds.
+Especially, where they can’t be seen.
+From teenagers making mischief by destroying property with graffiti, to theft, to assault, crimes occur when the criminals think they undetectable.

 Thieves love the dark.
 Dark parking lots provide cover for those who are looking to rob from the vehicles parked there, or from your business.
 Deep shadows near building shield thieves from view while they gain access to your side door.
 Darkness in the far corner of your lot allows a thief to break into a car and steal a cell phone left on the seat.